-John F. Kennedy University College of Law offers two options leading to the Juris Doctor (JD) - a three-year full-time program and a four-year part-time program - at our Pleasant Hill campus.
+John F. Kennedy University College of Law offers two options leading to a Juris Doctor Degree - a three-year full-time program and a four-year part-time program - at our Pleasant Hill campus.
 Once completed, graduates from JFK University may take the California Bar Examination to practice federal law or be a practicing attorney in California.

 The program emphasizes practical experience as well as classroom learning with outcomes focused on: